scott2b/BasicAPI/README.md

 The full stack cookie cutter is a very heavy stack which makes a LOT of assumptions, particularly with respect to deployment configuration.

 This project slims it down to the bare essentials.
-The following are required:

- * SQLAlchemy + postgres as the database, although postgres should not be a strict requirement in theory.
+SQLite is supported out of the box, and Postgres support simply requires changing the database URIs in the configs.
+Theoretically, any database supported by SQLAlchemy should work.

-There are really no other assumptions made about your stack.
-If you are looking for something that is full-featured and ready to deploy, please take a look at the original full-stack cookie cutter.
+Other than having some kind of relational database, there are really no other assumptions made about your stack.
+If you are looking for something that is more full-featured and ready to deploy, please take a look at the original full-stack cookie cutter.

 ### Features